abenteuerzeit/todo-list/README.md

 - To-do list.
 - Text box to enter a new task.
 - A button to add a new task.
-- Next to each task, a button to delete it and a checkbox to mark it as done.
+- Next to each task is a delete button and a checkbox to mark it as done.

 ### Functionality